As fires die down, Chileans return to ravaged Valparaiso

-VALPARAISO/SANTIAGO Devastated Chileans surveyed damage to their homes in Valparaiso on Monday as a massive fire that burned poor neighborhoods of the coastal city over the weekend began to die down.
+VALPARAISO/SANTIAGO Devastated Chileans surveyed damage to their homes in Valparaiso on Monday as a massive fire that burned poor neighbourhoods of the coastal city over the weekend began to die down.

-Firefighters were still battling blazes which killed 13 people, consumed 2,150 acres and burned 2,000 homes.
+Firefighters were still battling blazes which killed 13 people, consumed 2,150 acres (870 hectares) and burned 2,000 homes.
 But authorities said the worst was likely over.

 Fed by high temperatures and strong winds, the flames moved from forest areas at the top of the hilly city on Saturday night and destroyed large swaths of predominantly low-income, wooden houses.

-Many of the victims in the city, part gritty port and part colorful retreat, were poor people in houses perched high on the city's remote hills.
+Many of the victims in the city, part gritty port and part colourful retreat, were poor people in houses perched high on the city's remote hills.

 Nearly 1,200 portenos, as Valparaiso residents are called, are sleeping in emergency shelters and need water, food, cleaning products, clothes, school supplies and hygiene products.